|

 in favour of more elegant proportioning and greater emphasis on the inherent qualities

 of natural materials.
-It was also Stickley's
+This was also Gustav Stickley's (The Craftsman)

 |

-Extending the building harmoniously |
+A building extended harmoniously |

 I’ve come